House envy: it stops you in your tracks and it makes you think….

 What must it be like to live in a house with so much space and in such luxury?

 To live in such a beautiful street, in a historical building with such fabulous views.
-To live there and be part of that ‘exclusive’ community.
+To actually live there and be part of that ‘exclusive’ community.

 Imagine waking up every morning to a garden that is always in bloom, the windows clean, driveway immaculate, paintwork perfect.